yinkaisheng/Python-UIAutomation-for-Windows/readme.md

 auto.SendKeys('{Alt}n')
 ```

-automation.GetRootControl() returns the root control(the Desktop window)
+auto.GetRootControl() returns the root control(the Desktop window)
-automation.WindowControl(searchDepth=1, ClassName='Notepad') creates a WindowControl, the parameters specify how to search the control
+auto.WindowControl(searchDepth=1, ClassName='Notepad') creates a WindowControl, the parameters specify how to search the control
 the following parameters can be used
 searchFromControl = None,
 searchDepth = 0xFFFFFFFF,